dbut2/dbut2.github.io/content/blog/2025-01-13-self-hosted-traefik-ingress.md

 Exiting the tunnel, cloudflare has been setup to direct all traffic to `traefik:80` which is exposed on the ingress network.

-Based on rules defined on each service, traefik will the route the traffic to each of those [service:](http://service.services)
+Based on rules defined on each service, traefik will the route the traffic to each of those services:

 ```yaml
 services: